ahawkins/hawkins.io/blog/_posts/2012-07-14-rack_from_the_beginning.md

 I admit this example is quite contrived.
 You want not do this in practice.
-The point is to illustrate that you can manipulate env (or response) by doing what you need to do.
+The point is to illustrate that you can manipulate env (or response).
 You can create a middleware stack as deep as you like.
 Each middleware simply calls the next one and returns its value.
 This is an example of the builder pattern.
-Composing Rack applications is so common (and required) that Rack includes a class to make this so easy.
+Composing Rack applications is so common (and required) that Rack includes a class to make this easy.
 Before we move to the next step, let's define what a middleware looks like:

 ```ruby